• Ensure that you have signed up as a “Bidding” user on the FrontierLandAuctions.com website.

 8. Simple Summary

 • Buyer: You must have all your money and financing in place by the closing date.
-Title Insurance does not give you extra time to get a mortgage.
+Title Insurance does not give you extra time to secure financing.

 • Seller: You can still be paid out on time, even if Land Titles is slow, because Title Insurance covers the gap until the land transfer is fully registered.